Belgian authorities say a European phishing gang stole over $572,000 from victims before laundering the proceeds through cryptocurrency.

 Key Highlights

-- Belgian authorities dismantled a major phishing ring.
+- Belgian authorities have arrested a key figure in a major phishing scheme

-- Expect increased regulatory scrutiny and innovation in security solutions.
+- Expect increased regulatory scrutiny and enhanced cybersecurity measures

 Real-World Impact